Friends & Building Friendships

 Alpengirl Camp Name

 The name Alpengirl is a combination of two different words, Alpenglow plus Supergirl.
 Alpenglow is the redish-pinkish hue on the mountains seen at sunset.
-Supergirl is a girl with super human powers.
+Supergirl has super human powers.
 Alpengirls are Alpenglowing Supergirls!